GuillainM/Prometheus-Station/README.md

 ---

-## 🙏 Standing on Shoulders of Giants
+## 🙏 Standing on shoulders of giants

 **This exists because of:**